JasonLocklin/Dissertation/General/Introduction.md

 Instead, damage to the inferior parietal/superior temporal gyrus leads not only to the neglect syndrome, but also severely reduces (or even eliminates) the brain's ability to integrate dorsal and ventral stream processing [@Striemer2010tpd].
-Similarily, given that prisms operate primarily on the dorsal stream, this is likely to limit the influence the technique can have on functioning within the ventral system responsible for higher
+Similarly, given that prisms operate primarily on the dorsal stream, this is likely to limit the influence the technique can have on functioning within the ventral system responsible for higher